After years of pain and suffering, Kyabram woman meets brother for the first time - Shepparton News

 At 15 she met her boyfriend and then started working as a nanny.

-Not long after, at the age of 17, Tracey was married to the 20-year-old man with the permission of her adoptive father (despite still being a ward of the state).
+Not long after, at the age of 17, she was married to the 20-year-old man with the permission of her adoptive father (despite still being a ward of the state).

-“I’d always wanted to be a mum and look after kids, just because I wanted to love something,” she said.
+“I’d always wanted to be a mum and look after kids, just because I wanted to love something,” Tracey said.

-“The marriage lasted six months — I even met my second husband before I met my mum.”
+“The marriage lasted six months — I met my second husband before I met my mum.”

 Initially, Tracey’s grandmother was giving her information about her family, through an adoption agency, and a meeting with her siblings was scheduled — until her grandmother changed her mind.